 Lines are flexible linear elements used to model cables, hoses, chains or other similar items.
-Lines are represented in OrcaFlex using a lumped mass model.
-That is, the line is modelled as a series of lumps of mass joined together by massless springs, rather like beads on a necklace.
+Lines are represented in OrcaFlex by a lumped mass model.
+That is, the line is modelled as a series of 'lumps' of mass joined together by massless springs, rather like beads on a necklace.
 The lumps of mass are called nodes and the springs joining them are called segments.
 Each segment represents a short piece of the line, whose properties (mass, buoyancy, drag etc.) have been lumped, for modelling purposes, at the nodes at its ends.
-See the figure below, which shows an example line spanning from a Vessel to a Buoy.
+The figure below shows an example of a line spanning from a vessel to a buoy.

-The properties of a Line are specified by dividing it up into a number of consecutive sections that are chosen by the user.
-For each section you must define its length, the Line Type of which it is made and the number of segments into which it should be divided for modelling purposes.
-A Line Type is simply a set of properties (for example the diameter, mass per unit length and bend stiffness) given a name so that they can be called by that name.
-The Line Types are defined separately, on the Line Types data form.
+The properties of a line are specified by dividing it up into a number of consecutive user-defined sections.
+For each section you must define its length, the line type of which it is made and the number of segments into which it should be divided for modelling purposes.
+A line type is essentially a collection of properties (for example diameter, mass per unit length, bend stiffness), given a name to which it can be referred.
+The line types are defined separately, on the Line Types data form.
 This allows the same set of line properties to be used for a number of different sections of the line, or for different lines.
-There is also a Line Type Wizard tool that helps you set up Line Types representing common structures like chains, ropes, etc.
+There is also a Line Type Wizard tool to help you set up line types representing common structures like chains, ropes, etc.

-In addition, a number of attachments may be specified, to represent items that are connected to the Line.
-For example, attachments may be used to model clump weights, drag chains or buoyancy bags attached to the line.
-Two types of attachment are available – clumps (buoyancy or heavy) and drag chains.
+Attachments may be defined, to represent items connected to the line.
+For example, attachments may be used to model clump weights, drag chains, or buoyancy bags attached to the line.
+Two types of attachment are available – clumps (buoyant or heavy) and drag chains.

-Each attachment attached to the Line is specified by giving the Attachment Type and the arc length, measured from End A, at which it should be attached.
-The attachment is then attached to the nearest node to that arc length.
-Attachment Types are similar to Line Types – they are simply named sets of attachment properties.
-The properties themselves are then given separately, on the Attachment Types data form.
-This allows the same set of attachment properties to be used for a number of different attachments.
+Each attachment on the line is defined by its attachment type and the arc length at which it should be attached.
+The attachment is actually made at the node nearest to that arc length.
+Attachment types are analogous to line types – they are simply named sets of attachment properties.
+The properties themselves are given separately, on the Attachment Types data form, allowing the same set of attachment properties to be used for a number of different attachments.

-The two ends of a Line are referred to as End A and End B and each end can be Free, Fixed, Anchored or else connected to a Vessel, Buoy, Line, etc. The two ends of a Line are treated in essentially the same way, but some aspects of the Line are dependent on which end is which.
-In particular the numbering of parts of a Line is always done starting at End A.
+The two ends of a line are referred to as End A and End B and each end can be independently Free, Fixed, Anchored or connected to a vessel, buoy, line, etc. The two ends of a line are treated in essentially the same way, but some aspects of the line are dependent on which end is which.
+In particular the numbering of parts of a line is always done starting at End A.